ardaninsaturnu/lastBottle/README.md

 ### Commits Explanation

-- :rainbow:  for style
+- :rainbow: rainbow: for style
-- :microbe:  for bug fixies
+- :microbe: microbe: for bug fixies
-- :dna:  for merging
+- :dna: dna: for merging
-- :fairy:  for new features
+- :tada: tada: for new features